April 28, 2023

 Hot flashes aren’t the same for everyone, and some people never experience them at all.
 They can also change in frequency and severity during the menopausal transition as you get closer to menopause.
 It all has to do with the way your hormone levels vary in perimenopause.

-“During perimenopause, your ovaries are becoming depleted of eggs, and your body is trying to find the last few eggs that are going to respond to ovulation,” Dr. Mason notes.
+“During perimenopause, your ovaries are becoming depleted of eggs, and your body is trying to find the last few eggs that are going to respond to ovulation,” Dr. Mason explains.
 “As those eggs do respond, they make some estrogen, but it can be hit or miss.”

-That causes fluctuating, unpredictable hormone levels, which means that you may go through periods of time when you have symptoms and others when you don’t.
+That causes fluctuating, unpredictable hormone levels, which means that you may go through periods when you have symptoms and others when you don’t.
 Over time, as your body runs out of eggs, your hormone levels flatten out, and your hot flashes, if you have them, are likely to become more frequent for a time.

 Managing hot flashes